aninda20/aninda20/README.md

 Hey there 👋

-I’m Aninda, a software engineer, creative coder and user interface dessigner.
+I’m Aninda, a software engineer, creative coder and user interface designer.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
 [Check out my portfolio.](https://www.anindamandal.com/)